 The Sigma Xi Student Research Symposium is a forum that showcases and rewards outstanding student scholarship and research by students in the College of Science and Mathematics.
 The Symposium provides a venue for sharing research with the academic community, peers and the greater community through poster displays as well as oral and multimedia presentations.
+The next symposium will be held on April 23, 2022.

 Open to all undergraduate and graduate students, the Symposium aims to promote interdisciplinary research and collaboration in the hope of instilling in our students the importance of exploring issues from multiple perspectives.
 Similar presentations will be grouped together in regards to their theme rather than discipline or college derivation.